-At the end of a match, a Team Representative must submit the entire teams MOSS files to the Organizer via a provided method from the Organizer.
+At the end of a match, a Team Representative must submit the entire teams MOSS files to the Organizer via email to the MOSS Review Team: leagueopsr6@blast.tv.

 MOSS files must be received within fifteen (15) minutes of a match ending.
 Failure to either provide MOSS files or provide altered files may result in infractions, up to and including disqualification of a match.